-The funding of loans under the 2024 Credit Agreement occurred on August 5, 2024.
-The Company used the proceeds, plus \$29 million from existing cash balances, to fund the prepayment of the entire \$225 million principal outstanding plus accrued interest and fees under the Term Loan Credit Agreement, dated as of August 3, 2022, by and among the Company, Wilmington Savings Fund Society, FSB, as administrative agent, and certain affiliates of Francisco Partners as lenders (the "2022 Credit Agreement") and terminated the 2022 Credit Agreement.
-The Company previously used the proceeds from the 2022 Credit Agreement to fund the cash portion of an exchange of the Company's approximately \$403.8 million principal amount of 0.50% convertible senior notes due 2024 for cash plus approximately \$201.9 million of 4.00% convertible senior notes due 2028, and the concurrent repurchase of approximately \$60.0 million of the Company's common stock with the counterparties to such exchange.
-Loans made under the 2022 Credit Agreement bore interest at an annual rate equal to the Term SOFR, subject to a floor of 1.00% and a credit spread adjustment of 0.10%), plus a margin of 6.50%.
-See Note 14, Subsequent Events and Note 8, Convertible Senior Notes and Term Loan to our condensed consolidated financial statements for details.
+We previously used the proceeds from the 2022 Credit Agreement to fund the cash portion of an exchange of the Company's approximately \$403.8 million principal amount of 0.50% convertible senior notes due 2024 for cash plus approximately \$201.9 million of 4.00% convertible senior notes due 2028, and the concurrent repurchase of approximately \$60.0 million of our common stock with the counterparties to such exchange.
+Loans made under the 2022 Credit Agreement bore interest at an annual rate equal to the Term SOFR, subject to a floor of 1.00% and a credit spread adjustment of 0.10%, plus a margin of 6.50%.
+During the three months ended September 30, 2024, we paid \$2.7 million of interest under the 2022 Term Loan.
+See Note 8, Convertible Senior Notes and Term Loan, to our condensed consolidated financial statements for details.